Noahscratch493/yt-tv-mode/README.md

 ## Installation:

-1. Clone this repository or download the project files.
+1. download the project files from releases
 2. Install the necessary Python dependencies:

     ```bash
     pip install PyQt5
     ```

-3. Run the Python script:
+3. Run the Python script by double clicking on the PY file.

-    ```bash
-    python yt-tv.py
-    ```

 ## How It Works:
 The application opens a PyQt5-based window, which emulates the **Wii U's browser** user-agent, prompting YouTube to display the **TV mode interface** (youtube.com/tv).
 This gives users a simplified YouTube layout suitable for TV screens.